Image Credit: Valentin Valkov/Shutterstock.com

-The agricultural industry plays an influential role in meeting the food productions demands of an ever increasing population.
+The agricultural industry plays an influential role in meeting the food production demands of an ever-increasing population.
 In many parts of the world today, maximizing production while simultaneously protecting the environment is considered to be a serious issue.

 Current food production is progressively turning to the science of spectroscopy to monitor crop health and improve production yields.

 Agricultural equipment manufacturers and researchers in the biological sciences trust Avantes spectrometers to offer accurate spectral data at a reasonable cost.
-Avantes has more than 20 years of experience in developing spectrology solutions for a number of applications, and hence has the expertise to help with designing an optical spectroscopy system for any application.
+Avantes has more than 25 years of experience in developing spectrology solutions for a number of applications and hence has the expertise to help with designing an optical spectroscopy system for any application.

 Applications in Crop Production